 Occasionally there is a glitch, whereby this status check fails to register, even though the contributor has already acknowledged their CLA.
 The message on the GitHub PR will be something like: “Waiting for status to be reported”.

 Being a required status check, this results in hold-ups with the PR.

-The status check can be manually re-run using a URL of the form:
+If it is truly seized, then the status check can be manually refreshed using a URL of the form: